 Fill out each column.

 “It can be a kind of compass to plan your strategies for the holidays,” Davis said.
 “It can help you get a sense about where you want to go, what’s important to you and maintaining that focus.”

 Often, by the time you realize you are stressed out, it’s already taken a toll on your body, mood and perhaps those around you.
-That’s why Justin Walters, CSCS, manager of strength and conditioning at the Baylor Tom Landry Fitness Center, emphasizes taking preventive measures.
+That’s why it’s important to take preventative measures rather than waiting until you’re stressed to the max to do something about it.

 So, for less stress, give these simple ideas a try this holiday season.
 You may even find they become the gift that keeps on giving all year long.